rakuten-ads/Rakuten-Ads-iOS/doc2/mediation/Mediation_Manual.md

 # Mediation Usage Manual

-This manual introduces the usage of ad mediation as implemented in `Mediation.swift`.
+This manual introduces the usage of ad mediation.
 It covers the integration of RUNABanner with AdMob via the RUNAMediationAdapter, configuration, event handling, and best practices for using mediation in your iOS application.

 ---